tu2-atmanand/task-board-docs/docs/Features/AddingANewTask.md

 > Assign a hotkey to this command to use this functionality faster.

-- Please note that before running the command (that is opening the window), place your cursor in the editor where you want to add the task.
+{: .note } Please note that before running the command, place your cursor in the editor where you want to add the task.
+For running the command its important that you are focusing inside an active editor.